 Call Now Request Quote

-Chimney Inspection Before Buying a Home in Illinois: What Buyers Need to Know
+Chimney Inspection Before Buying a Home in Illinois

 If you are buying a home in Illinois with a chimney, a separate pre-purchase chimney inspection is one of the most cost-effective due diligence steps you can take.
 Standard home inspections do not cover chimney scope.
 NFPA 211 Level II is the recommended inspection at property transfer.
 This guide explains why, what to look for, and how to time the inspection to your closing schedule.
 For booking, see our chimney inspection service page or call (847) 685-1043.